nikitavoloboev/data/docs/travel/finding-home.md

 One day it would be nice to own a house with a lot of windows for light like [this one](https://twitter.com/nikstep/status/1443874686333603863).
 With my own [pond](https://www.youtube.com/watch?v=4LvaX748pVI) and [garden](../other/gardening.md).
 Something similar in style and vibe to [Simon Sarris](https://simonsarris.medium.com/designing-a-new-old-home-part-1-cf298b58ed41).

+Liked [this article](https://mattrighetti.com/2022/04/05/i-need-to-find-an-appartment.html) on automating finding place to stay.

 ### UK

 - [SpareRoom](https://www.spareroom.co.uk)